MACRA 101

 Advantages

-Yearly bonus: Physicians will be provided a 5% annual lump sum payment to physicians who participate in qualified APMs at specified threshold levels, and it excuses them from the new MIPS.
+Yearly bonus: Physicians will be provided a 5% annual lump sum payment to physicians who participate in qualified APMs at a specified threshold level.
+Which excuses them from the new MIPS.

-Recover MIPS score: Physicians in other APMs than previously mentioned or participation in qualified APMs at levels below at levels below the MACRA thresholds have the opportunity to improve their MIPS scores.
+Recover MIPS score: Physicians in other APMs than previously mentioned or participating in qualified APMs at levels below the MACRA thresholds have the opportunity to improve their MIPS scores.

-Improve Care and Reduce Spending: In terms of clinical services, the search for improved quality care with a lower out of pocket price tag is endless.
-Some ways physicians are able to do this trough APMs include reducing the risk of heart attacks in patients with stable angina and improving diagnostic accuracy, treatment planning and medication adherence in patients with asthma.
+Improve Care and Reduce Spending: In terms of clinical services.
+The search for improved quality care with a lower out-of-pocket price tag is endless.
+Some ways physicians can do this through APMs include reducing the risk of heart attacks in patients with stable angina and improving diagnostic accuracy, treatment planning, and medication adherence in patients with asthma.

 Disadvantages

-Electronic medical records: Participating in an APMs requires the physicians use electronic medical records which implies changing their entire system in terms of medical record management increasing costs of program purchases and training.
+Electronic medical records: Participating in an APM requires physicians to use electronic medical records.
+This implies changing their entire system regarding medical record management, increasing costs of program purchases and training.

-Adjustment period: There will a be a time that physicians and patients will need to undergo an adjustment period until the new payment changes are in place and stable which can be stressful on both sides.
+Adjustment period: There will be a time that physicians and patients will need to undergo an adjustment period until the new payment changes are in place and stable.
+Which can be stressful on both sides.
 Medical Billing Services might have more experience helping physicians as they have more expertise.

 MIPS